FY3452: Gravitation and Cosmology

 Week 9: Classical field theory, curvature.

-Week 10: Curvature, Einstein equations
+Week 10: Einstein equations, GR hydrodynamics

-Week 12: Linearized gravity
+Week 11: Relativistic stars, Linearized gravity

-Week 13: Gravitational waves
+Week 13: Gravitational waves, cosmology

-Week 15: FRW models, structure formation, inflation
+Week 15: FRW models

 Week 16: Easter

-Week 17: only Thursday
+Week 17: no lecture

 Pensum